zircomars/kali-linux-harjoitus-teema/Kali linux/Burp Suite/SSL-TLS-certi.md

 ![Alt text](BurpSuite_images/burpSuite_SSL-6.png)

 Actually this file can download it just click on "CA certificate" on host; 127:0.0.1:8080, after download it need to open the "settings" / "options" / "prefeences".
+Kali Linux's the default browser as FireFox "might" different later.. and just open it and searh by name "certificate" , just scroll down and find "View certificates"

 ![Alt text](BurpSuite_images/burpSuite_SSL-7.png)

+Open "View certificates", at "import" add that "cacert.der" file to there and configured, and installed.

 ![Alt text](BurpSuite_images/burpSuite_SSL-8.png)